UQComputingSociety/constitution/constitution.md

 20.3 No person can hold more than two (2) proxy votes at any General Meeting.

-20.4 A person may only participate in a General Meeting if they have been a member of the Society for at least fourteen (14) days at the time of a General Meeting.
+20.4 A person may only participate in a General Meeting if they have been a member of the Society for at least fourteen (14) of the sixty (60) days immediately preceding the General Meeting.

 ## 21 Alteration of Rules